alexa-samples/skill-sample-nodejs-cloudformation-guide/01_defaultSkill/README.md

 # 'Default' Skill

-Within the 'AWS CloudFormation + ASK CLI Cookbook' repository, this 'default' skill project explains the 'out of the box' Cfn template + infrastructure that comes along when you initiate a new skill project with `ask new` (at least, if you choose 'NodeJS', 'AWS with CloudFormation' and either 'High low game' or 'Fact skill').
+Within the 'AWS CloudFormation + ASK CLI Guide' repository, this 'default' skill project explains the 'out of the box' Cfn template + infrastructure that comes along when you initiate a new skill project with `ask new` (at least, if you choose 'NodeJS', 'AWS with CloudFormation' and either 'High low game' or 'Fact skill').

 This document highlights some weaknesses (marked with :warning:) of the default project, which are mostly compromises to make it more beginner-friendly.
 The 'basic' skill project will use practically the same resources, but with a bit of finesse, which will mitigate the weaknesses pointed out here.